jamadam/Marquee/readme.md

 ### Easy to install

-Marquee is written in pure-perl and depends on only Mojolicious distribution which also pure-perl, so you can even deploy them with FTP clients.
+Marquee is written in pure-perl and depends on only Mojolicious distribution which is also a pure-perl, so you can even deploy them with FTP clients.
 Though Mojolicious depends on perl-5.10.1 or higher, there is still an option to adopt backport project mojo-legacy to run on perl-5.8.7.

 ### Mojo toolkit is available

-Since Marquee is based on mojo, many mojo classes helps you on manipulating such as HTTP request, HTTP response, DOM, JSON.
+Since Marquee is based on mojo, many mojo classes helps you on manipulating such as HTTP requests, responses, DOM and JSON.

 ## INSTALLATION